ByAUJay

 What 7Block Labs will deliver

-• VDP/VDF architecture and schema tailored to your domain (DeFi, RWA, DePIN, compliance).
+- Customized VDP/VDF architecture and schema to fit your specific needs, whether you're into DeFi, RWA, DePIN, or compliance.

-• Anchoring policy across blobs, Avail/EigenDA, and Arweave with cost modeling and SLAs. (eips.ethereum.org)
+- Setting up anchoring policy across blobs, Avail/EigenDA, and Arweave, complete with cost modeling and SLAs.
+Learn more at (eips.ethereum.org).

-• Runbooks for staleness, signer rotation, and DA outages; dashboards and incident response.
+- We’ve got runbooks ready for handling staleness, signer rotation, and data availability outages; plus, we offer dashboards and incident response plans.

 Summary (meta description)

-Verifiable Data Packages (VDPs) and Verifiable Data Feeds (VDFs) let you ship cryptographically attested data across chains with predictable cost, latency, and auditability.
-This guide shows how to build them today using Chainlink, API3, Pyth, RedStone, Space and Time, storage proofs, and EIP‑4844/DA layers—with concrete patterns, SLAs, and anchoring strategies. (chain.link)
+Verifiable Data Packages (VDPs) and Verifiable Data Feeds (VDFs) make it super easy to send cryptographically verified data across different blockchains, all while keeping costs, timing, and auditing in check.
+This guide will walk you through the process of setting them up right now using Chainlink, API3, Pyth, RedStone, Space and Time, storage proofs, and EIP‑4844/DA layers.
+You'll find clear patterns, SLAs, and anchoring strategies to help you out.
+Check it out here: (chain.link)

 Like what you're reading?
 Let's build together.